REAP the Experts: Why Pruning Prevails for One-Shot MoE compression: Experiments

 When merging works well, it's more closely related to pruning than one might expect.
 In \cref{fig:singleton-clusters}, we depict the frequency of singleton clusters --- clusters containing a single expert --- for both \gls{hcsmoe} and \gls{msmoe}.
 A singleton cluster is directly analogous to an expert that remains after pruning.
 We find that \gls{hcsmoe} in particular has a high prevalence of singleton clusters, leaving important experts unadulterated and compressing the rest into a few \textit{mega}-clusters containing tens of experts.
 This is particularly true of the high granularity models which contain more experts per layer.
 We hypothesize that the cardinality of these mega-clusters poses a challenge for existing merging algorithms and test this intuition in \cref{fig:restricted-clusters}.
 Unfortunately, even modest restrictions of the maximum cluster size to 32 --- half the number of experts to compress --- results in large decreases in model quality on coding tasks.

-\paragraph{The importance of domain-specific calibration.} In \cref{fig:dataset-ablation}, we plot the code generation accuracy of the various compression methods and models when calibrated on either c4 or evol-codealpaca.
-The difference is stark, c4 calibration results in a collapse in accuracy, with several compressed model instances failing to produce coherent outputs, resulting in 0\% accuracy.
+\paragraph{The importance of domain-specific calibration.} In \cref{fig:dataset-ablation}, we plot the code generation accuracy of the various compression methods and models when calibrated on either C4 or evol-codealpaca.
+The difference is stark, C4 calibration results in a collapse in accuracy, with several compressed model instances failing to produce coherent outputs, resulting in 0\% accuracy.
 In \cref{fig:combined-data-qwen}, we compare the accuracy of compressed Qwen3-30B models calibrated with either domain-specific data or the combined calibration data across all generative tasks.
-The domain-specific calibrated models achieve significantly higher accuracy, especially at 50\% compression.
+While domain-specific calibration results in higher accuracies, \gls{reap} best preserves accuracy compared to other compression methods in the combined data calibration setting.